Medication Search - Dacarbazine for Injection BP

 Print

-How does the Dacarbazine for Injection BP medication work?
+How does Dacarbazine for Injection BP work?
 What will it do for me?

 Dacarbazine belongs to the group of cancer-fighting medications called antineoplastics.
 It kills cancer cells by interfering with their growth and reproduction.
 Dacarbazine is used alone or in combination with other antineoplastic medications to treat metastatic malignant melanoma (a type of skin cancer).